tscheffl/Counting-Openflow-Messages/README.md

 ### Plotting with GNUPLOT

-The CSV-Data can be easily plotted with Gnuplot.
+The CSV-data can be easily plotted with Gnuplot.

 This can even be done online at <http://gnuplot.respawned.com>.
 Paste your data from the CSV-file into the Data-Window (exclude the summary line):